 Jeff Goldblum (David Levinson), Liam Hemsworth (Lieutenant Jake Morrison), Bill Pullman (President Thomas Whitmore), Jesse T. Usher (Captain Dylan Hiller), Maika Monroe (Patricia Whitmore), Brent Spiner (Dr Brakish Okun), Judd Hirsch (Julius Levinson), Deobia Oparei (Dikembe Umbutu), Travis Tope (Charlie Miller), William Fichtner (General Joshua Adams), Angelababy (Rain Lao), Sela Ward (President Elizabeth Lanford), Charlotte Gaisbourg (Dr Catherine Marceaux), Nicholas Wright (Floyd Rosenberg), John Storey (Dr Isaacs), Chin Han (Commander Jiang), Vivica A. Fox (Jasmine Hiller), Patrick St. Esprit (Secretary of Defense Tanner), Joey King (Sam), Jenna Purdy (Voice of Sphere)

 It is twenty years after the alien invasion of Earth was defeated.
 In the interim, the Earth has united, while the alien technology has been reverse-engineered and used to enhance Earth technologies.
 A defence installation has been built on The Moon in the event of further attack.
 In Africa, David Levinson, who is now the director of Earth Defence Forces, travels to meet the warlord Dikembe Umbutu who has a landed alien ship on his territory that has now suddenly come back to life.
 A new alien ship appears above the Moon and is promptly shot down by the military, despite David’s warnings.
 A mysterious sphere is discovered inside and is found to be from a different alien race, come to warn about the invaders.
-This is followed by the appearance of an alien ship three thousand miles wide that brushes off Earth defences and lands on Earth, causing mass devastation in its wake.
-It is realised that the newly arrived alien ship is drilling down to the Earth’s core in an effort to extract it.
+This is followed by the appearance of an alien ship three thousand miles wide.
+This brushes off Earth defences and lands on Earth, causing mass devastation in its wake.
+It is realised that the newly arrived alien ship is drilling down in an effort to extract the Earth’s core.
 Various parties gather near Area 51 to find a means of fighting back by killing the queen at the centre of the alien ship.

-The millennials don’t quite grasp how big Independence Day (1996) was back in its day.
+Millennials don’t quite grasp how big Independence Day (1996) was back in its day.
 It was the No 1 grossing film of its year, the sixth highest grossing of the 1990s.
-It put Roland Emmerich on the map and permanently associated him with the disaster movie; it made Will Smith into a box-office star.
+It put Roland Emmerich on the map and permanently associated him with the Disaster Movie; it made Will Smith into a box-office star.
 It was also the first of the CGI epic disaster spectacles.
-There had been other hits such as Terminator 2: Judgement Day (1991) and Jurassic Park (1993) in preceding years but it was Independence Day that gave us the CGI movie as epic disaster spectacle.
-That it seems somewhat the lesser today is because, unlike a comparable work like Jurassic Park, it has not been multiple sequelised or reissued in 3D.
+There had been other hits such as Terminator 2: Judgement Day (1991) and Jurassic Park (1993) in preceding years but it was Independence Day that gave us the CGI movie as a Mass Destruction Spectacular.
+That it is regarded as somewhat the lesser today is because, unlike a comparable work like Jurassic Park, it has not been multiply sequelised or reissued in 3D.

-Here Emmerich and Dean Devlin return to the familiar.
-They have been promising to do so for several years now – in what has been announced as not one but two sequels, the second of which is clearly announced by the way the end of the film here is left open.
+With Independence Day: Resurgence, Emmerich and Dean Devlin return to the familiar.
+They had been promising to do so for several years now – in what has been announced as not one but two sequels, with the end of the film here clearly left open for the start of another adventure.
 It may be that Emmerich needs to do so.
 While throughout the 2000s, a number of his massive mass destruction spectaculars have been hits – The Day After Tomorrow (2004), 2012 (2009) – there are just as many that have not – 10,000 BC (2008) and, in particular, Anonymous (2011), White House Down (2013) and Stonewall (2015), the latter of which failed to even achieve widespread theatrical release.
-(It should be noted that all of these films that have failed to go anywhere have been ones where Emmerich strayed from big budget mass destruction spectacle and tried to do something different).
-As Independence Day: Resurgence goes into release, Emmerich has also announced his intentions to rework his earlier Stargate (1994), suggesting that he has now chosen to retreat to the commercial safety of the familiar.
+(It should be noted that all of the films that have failed to go anywhere have been ones where Emmerich strayed from big budget mass destruction spectacle and tried to do something different).
+As Independence Day: Resurgence went into release, Emmerich also announced intentions to rework his earlier Stargate (1994), suggesting that he has chosen to retreat to the commercial safety of the familiar.

 It is no particular surprise to say that in Independence Day: Resurgence, Ronald Emmerich gives us exactly what we expect – but more of it.
 We get more mass destruction and landmarks being trashed; Emmerich ups the scale to give us an alien ship that is not just a mile or so across but three thousand miles; we get more bad science – a Moon without low gravity, sound that travels in a vacuum; all the requisite blood-stirring calls for heroes fighting back, never giving in and so on; there are scenes that engage in simplistic tugging at the heart-strings – like Judd Hirsch driving a bus of school children who are written in for no other purpose than to travel right into the danger zone at a critical dramatic juncture, not to mention a cute dog that has to be retrieved rather than left behind.